 You will also love the versatility of this recipe.

-If you prefer a classic combination, go ahead and replace the fennel with celery; don’t care for the sausage, eliminate it; can’t find chestnuts, replace them with another nut like pecans or even walnuts.
+If you prefer a classic combination, go ahead and replace the fennel with celery; don’t care for the sausage, eliminate it; can’t find fresh chestnuts, replace them with another nut like pecans or even walnuts.
 Do you love cranberries?
 Add a handful!

 The variations are truly endless!

-How to make turkey stuffing from scratch?
+How to make traditional chestnut stuffing from scratch?

 It is an investment of only 5 minutes.

 The most time-consuming activity when making this stuffing recipe is preparing the chestnuts.
 Luckily, this can be done up to 3 days in advance.
+You can also use properly stored chestnuts.

 If more convenient for you, you can purchase vacuum-packed chestnuts.
 You need about 12 ounces (340 grams) of chestnuts.